 In the west of Scotland there are airports at Prestwick and Glasgow.
 Prestwick is great for Galloway cottages and self catering in Ayrshire, and Glasgow serves the west coast cottages in Argyll as well further afield.
 Dundee has an airport with flights from London city airport.
 Dundee Airport is good for Fife, Angus, Perthshire and is ideally located for St Andrews, home of golf.

-If you want to 'feel grea't and have an adventure on the roads in Scotland - consider renting a classic MG.
+If you want to 'feel great' and have an adventure on the roads in Scotland - consider renting a classic MG.
 There is nothing like the feeling of driving through the Glens in an Open top car.
-From Autumn 2017 you can rent an MG in Scotland Perthshire a classic car from one day hire.
+You can rent an MG in Scotland Perthshire - an iconic classic British sports car from one day hire.

 The main ferry ports in Scotland are;